elkarbackup/elkarbackup-docs/en/using-different-policies.md

 We can create different policies for different needs, and then it will be enough to apply the appropriate policy to each _**task**_.

-It is important to understand that the different tasks of a Client can be programmed with different policies, since the_** policies are linked with tasks**_, not with clients.
+It is important to understand that the different tasks of a Client can be programmed with different policies, since the_** policies are linked with jobs**_, not with clients.